Udemy is the leading marketplace for online courses with over 100,000 courses and more than 24 million students.

 On a Mighty Network, you can create three different kinds of online courses:

 - A content-only online course.
 This option funnels students into a single community in the main Mighty Network and offers online courses as a benefit of membership.
-It’s the equivalent of the courses found on Udemy, Skillshare, or Kajabi, only offered in the context of a community.
+It’s the equivalent of the courses found on Udemy, Skillshare, Kajabi, or Teachable, only offered in the context of a community.

 - An online course with a dedicated course community.
 In this configuration, there is a separate community only visible to the members of a particular online course.